lotteei/KerberosSDR/README.md

+Don't use the "dev" branch, it usually has untested code.

 <h4>This fork adds a few GUI and Web UI convenience features:</h4>

 * Selecting “Uniform Gain” will allow you to set the same gain value for all four receivers.